 Financial Aid

-Enrolled students taking at least six credit hours per semester are eligible for federal financial aid programs.
-For more information, see our Financial Aid Resources for Graduate Studies page or contact the Financial Aid Office at (660) 785-4130 or finaid@truman.edu.We hope to introduce institutional scholarships and graduate assistantships as the program grows, but these are not currently available.
+Degree-seeking students enrolled in at least six credit hours per semester are eligible for federal financial aid programs.
+For more information, see Financial Aid Resources for Graduate Studies or contact the Financial Aid Office at (660) 785-4130 or finaid@truman.edu.We hope to introduce institutional scholarships and graduate assistantships as the program grows, but these are not currently available.